-Included among the live animal measures recorded among progeny of the tropically adapted breeds was a relatively new trait called Fight Time.
-This is temperament measure based on the time that an animal takes to move a specified distance after exit from a crush (Burrow et al., 1988).
-Based on measures taken in the Beef CRC this trait appears to be a repeatable and moderately heritable indicator temperament.
+Included among the live animal measures recorded among progeny of the tropically adapted breeds was a relatively new trait called Flight Time.
+This is a temperament measure based on the time that an animal takes to move a specified distance after exit from a crush (Burrow et al., 1988).
+Flight Time was a repeatable and moderately heritable indicator of temperament.

-Figure 6d-3 illustrates a sample of the genetic correlations estimated from the Beef CRC data.
+Figure 3 illustrates a sample of the genetic correlations estimated from the Beef CRC data.

 Genetic correlations provide a measure of genetic association between various measures and traits.
 Traits with a high positive genetic correlation (i.e. close to unity) are likely to be influenced by similar genes.
-In this case, animals with superior (or higher) performance in one trait will have progeny that also tend to have superior performance for the correlated trait.
-Where a negative genetic correlation exists between two traits then superior (or higher) performance in one trait is normally associated with inferior (or lower) performance among progeny for the associated trait.
+In this case, animals with higher than average expression in one trait will have progeny that also tend to have higher than average expression for the correlated trait.
+Where a negative genetic correlation exists between two traits then higher than average expression in one trait is normally associated with lower than average expression among progeny for the associated trait.